Code-Institute-Submissions/GuidoSillaste-Battleships-AprResub/README.md

 ## Testing

 Most of the testing was done manualy by playing the game.

-Left 3 diffrent pep8 suggestions inside the code since i had no idea how to change those long lines of codes.

-- Left [variable missed1] inside code since function check_shot() returns a missed shot value.
-Is mainly used for AI to calculate a better shot next turn.
-- Left [ms-toolsai.jupyter extension is not synced, but not added in .gitpod.yml] inside it is not part of my code.
-- Left [Consider using enumerate instead of iterating with range and len] since i could not reduce the code to enumerate form.
+Game ran and did not break for my limited understanding.
+Libarary was changed since i found out VS CODE function named "Go to definition" ,which i used to find out the necessary method names.

+Truly no guidance on the tools needed make the project resulted in this error.

+## Fixing Failed Project

+Most Project 3 feedbacks were fixed

+Game was changed little for fear that adding one might break the other.

 ## Panic Time